Prescriptions

 Collecting your prescription

-You can collect your prescription from the pharmacy 3 to 5 working days after ordering.
+You can usually collect your prescription from the pharmacy 2 working days after you have ordered it.

 Electronic prescription service